-- the advancement of the arts, culture, heritage or science;
+Our charitable aims are the advancement of education, and the advancement of the arts, culture, heritage and science.

 The sustainability of our cultural heritage depends on managing, conserving and protecting the historic environment, balanced against the needs of the present and future.
 As part of this process we record and interpret the physical attributes of the cultural heritage – historic buildings and structures, landscapes and seascapes, and archaeological remains – in response to the changes brought by development or management priorities.
 This work is delivered as individual projects and the interpretations of these are disseminated through written reports, public talks and displays, education projects, the web and broadcast media.
 Scholarly works are also published, and the finds and archives from fieldwork are preserved by museums, archive stores and digital repositories.

 The process of providing these services, and the discoveries and interpretations made, help to replenish and renew the value of cultural heritage for our communities.
 As a result, the beneficiaries of our work encompass a wide spectrum of communities and groups across the globe.
 In addition to the organisations or individuals commissioning the work, beneficiaries include fellow heritage professionals; individuals using reports and digital resources; local communities; special interest groups; teachers and students in all sectors of education; disadvantaged groups such as young offenders; disabled individuals and young carers.

 Wessex Archaeology Limited is a registered charity and is incorporated as a company limited by guarantee and without a share capital.
 The governing document is its Memorandum and Articles of Association, amended by replacement with a new document and a resolution dated 2/5/2014.
 Members of the charitable company may vote at general meetings and their liability for its debts is limited to £10 each.
 There are currently eight members and the maximum number is twenty.